-Toms parents, Edward Griffiths (a 22 year old collier) and Ellen Evans (the 18 year old daughter of a butcher) were married on 18th March 1878 at the parish church of St Cynfarch, Hope, Flintshire.
+Tom’s parents were Edward Griffiths (a 22 year old collier) and Ellen Evans (the 18 year old daughter of a butcher).
+They were married on 18th March 1878 at the parish church of St Cynfarch, Hope, Flintshire.

 On census night in 1901 Tom was not at home, but does not seem to be recorded elsewhere.
 This may simply have been an omission on the part of the person completing the census form.